In this guide

 What Makes a Prediction Market Legal in the US?

-- Register as a DCM with the CFTC
+- Secure DCM registration through the CFTC

 The "Gaming" Exception